-The following should be achieved in order to convene the TCBM - pre CAA flight testing.
+The following should be achieved to convene the TCBM - pre-CAA flight testing.

-- Applicant should have completed all analyses, inspections, ground and flight tests necessary to demonstrate compliance with rules 21.35 and 21.39, with the exception of those inspections and tests that are agreed to be conducted concurrently with CAA. - TIA drafted by CAA (ready for approval at TCBM).
+- Applicant should have completed all analyses, inspections, ground and flight tests necessary to demonstrate compliance with rules 21.35, Inspections and tests, and 21.39, Flight tests, with the exception of those inspections and tests that are agreed to be conducted concurrently with CAA. - TIA drafted by CAA (ready for approval at TCBM).
 Refer to section 14 of this AC.